valeriansaliou/progressio/README.md

 ## Demo

-You can test our [online demos of Progressio there](https://demo.hakuma.holdings/valerian.saliou/progressio/examples/simple_1.html).
+You can test our [online demo of Progressio there](https://demo.hakuma.holdings/valerian.saliou/progressio/examples/simple_1.html).

 _This online demo is the replica of what you can find in the ./examples folder._